OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 September 2009.md

 ---

 ## Notable Warnings or Predictions

 - Reference to 2009 as a "**smashing year**" possibly linked to the insight about soul smashing
+- Not everyone will be affected—soul smashing occurs on an individual basis.

 ---

 ## Contact and Alien Interactions

 - **Cassiopaeans** (**6th density**) emphasize use of Laura's voice as a carrier for frequency healing

 ---

 ## Spiritual Practices & Ritual